porteux/porteux/README.md

 [ClearLinux40520](https://browser.geekbench.com/v6/cpu/4073056)
 [PorteuX0.9](https://browser.geekbench.com/v6/cpu/4087178)

 All this performance benefit is achieved without providing ancient software.
-It means that the kernel, desktop environments and all applications are usually as new as possible in the current/rolling release.
+It means that the kernel, desktop environments and packages are usually as new as possible in the current/rolling release.

 ## Enable OpenCL support (required by applications like DaVinci Resolve)